 Some say their Hyundai would go up to 5500 RPM but not accelerate, while others heard odd noises during start-up and when shutting down.
 Several drivers have also complained that their vehicle occasionally slips out of drive when it snows.

-Many owners of the 2016 Hyundai Veloster have had problems with their car’s speakers.
+Many owners of the 2012 to 2016 Hyundai Veloster have had problems with their car’s speakers.
 This problem was reportedly most observed in Velosters with the optional navigation unit.

 According to some owners, their speakers would suddenly stop playing randomly.
 Telephone calls and sounds from the CD players, radio, navigation, and satellite radio may suddenly cut off or not play at all.